 Guest column: BEAR League response to Devine column

 The following is our response to Sgt.
-Bill Devine’s column on Friday, Oct.
-25, “An open letter to Tahoe bear advocates.”
+Bill Devine’s column, “An open letter to Tahoe bear advocates.”

 While clearly Sgt.
 Devine has been a responsible homeowner with regard to garbage, some of his neighbors are not.
 The bear in question entered his home through an unsecured window which was not broken.
 This was corroborated by a neighbor.